Simonlee711/Simonlee711.github.io/_pages/fmb.md

 {% include figure image_path="images/projects/title.png" alt="this is a placeholder image" caption="Where's my bread official logo" %}

 Welcome to the 2D platformer created entirely by me titled **Where's My Bread**.
 The game has two goals to be awarded the maximum points.
-One of the objectives of the game is to collect as many pieces of bread that are scattered around Paris, France.
-The second objective is to reach the end goal flag as fast as you can.
-In a way if you think of *Super Mario Bros* it is the same concept entirely except the two features of the game have been split up.
+One of the game's objectives is to collect as many pieces of bread as are scattered around Paris, France.
+The second objective is reaching the end goal flag as quickly as possible.
+In a way, if you think of *Super Mario Bros* it is the same concept entirely, except the two features of the game have been split up.
 The backstory of this game is that we have a baker whose bread was stolen and was therefore scattered around the city of Paris.
 Because there has yet to be a release of version 2.0.0 +, we have not met all the characters that could have possibly been in the realm of *Where's My Bread*.
 Future releases will come as I find free time for myself.

 # Design

 The longest part of the game development came from the art itself.
-Having to hand draw everything from the players, to the enemies, even to the backdrop of Paris and the Eiffel Tower took nearly two and a half weeks of work.
+Having to hand draw everything from the players to the enemies, even to the backdrop of Paris and the Eiffel Tower, took nearly two and a half weeks of work.
 I used the [Aesprite](https://www.aseprite.org/) software to draw everything.
-Truth is the character design is widely inspired and has the same dimensions from one of my favorite video games, Madelin from [*Celeste*](https://store.steampowered.com/app/504230/Celeste/).
+The character design is widely inspired and has the exact dimensions from one of my favorite video games, Madelin from [*Celeste*](https://store.steampowered.com/app/504230/Celeste/).

 <p float="left">
  <img src="/images/projects/1.png" width="37" />